vtex-apps/search-result/README.md

 MobileLayout

+This prop controls the way search results are displayed on mobile.
+The default values are shown below.

+Notice that the default behavior for your store will be the one defined by the `mode1`.
+If you want the user to be able to switch between two modes, you must specify the `mode2` prop.
+If only the `mode1` is provided, the layout switcher will not be shown and search results will always be rendered according to `mode1`.

 | Prop name | Type   | Description                                                           | Default value |
 | --------- | ------ | --------------------------------------------------------------------- | ------------- |
 | `mode1`   | `Enum` | Layout mode of the switcher (values: 'normal', 'small' or 'inline')   | `normal`      |